 Jewish education has always been Jacquelynn’s passion.
 She has taught Religious School for nine years and acted as the B’nai Mitzvah Program Coordinator.
 She co-created a 6th Grade Pre-B’nai Mitzvah program in order to better prepare students for their special day.
 Jacquelynn has written many family education programs and continues to seek ways to engage families in synagogue life.

 Educating children has always brought her a sense of fulfillment.
+Her tireless energy, ready smile and ability to get things done make her an exceptional Executive Director.
 This, matched with her love for Judaism, has brought her to where she is today.
-North Shore Synagogue is proud to welcome Jacquelynn as our new Religious School Director.